Rufledore/Blog-Ivan-Petrov/about.rst

   **Location -     Sofia, Bulgaria**

   - The team that I am part of designs and maintains a software for programming, testing and debugging of the company’s products (Integrated circuits).
-  - My main responsibility is designing desktop software for control and programming of particular products.
+  - My main responsibility is designing, manufacture and deployment of cross-platform desktop software for control and programming of the products.
-  - I work mainly with C++, Qt5 framework and partially with Python.
+  - I work mainly with C++, Qt5 framework and Python.

 |